Battles of Madhar and Harura

-The battles of Madhar and Harura (Arabic transliteration: Yawm Madhār and Yawm Ḥarūrāʾ) successively took place in the latter half of 686 in the environs of Basra and Kufa, respectively, both in southern Iraq.
-The battles were fought between the forces of Mus'ab ibn al-Zubayr, the governor of Basra on behalf of his brother Caliph Abd Allah ibn al-Zubayr who later joined the Battle as re-inforcement, and Mukhtar al-Thaqafi, the pro-Alid ruler of Kufa.
-They ended with the latter's decisive defeat and the slaying of most of his commanders.
-In the immediate aftermath, Mus'ab besieged and killed Mukhtar in Kufa, sanctioned the killing of thousands of his sympathizers in the city, and annexed Kufa and its dependencies, i.e. the Sawad (Lower Mesopotamia) and Jibal (northwestern Iran).
-Ibrahim ibn al-Ashtar, Mukhtar's governor over Mosul and its dependencies, i.e. the Jazira (Upper Mesopotamia), Adharbayjan, and Arminiya, afterward defected to Mus'ab.
-In effect, all of Iraq came under Zubayrid authority as a result of Mus'ab's victory.
+The Battles of Madhar and Harura (يوم مذار) and (يوم حروراء) took place in successively in the latter half of 686 in the environs of Basra and Kufa respectively, both in southern Iraq.
+The battles were fought during the Second Fitna between the forces of Mus'ab ibn al-Zubayr, governor of Basra for the Mecca-based Zubayrid Caliphate, and the pro-Alid partisans of Kufa led by Mukhtar al-Thaqafi.
+The conflict resulted in a decisive Zubayrid victory and the death of most of Mukhtar's senior commanders.
+In the immediate aftermath, Mus'ab besieged and killed Mukhtar in the Kufan citadel, subsequently executing thousands of his supporters.
+The victory allowed the Zubayrids to annex Kufa and its dependencies in the Sawad (Lower Mesopotamia) and Jibal (northwestern Iran), while Mukhtar's governor over Mosul in the north, Ibrahim ibn al-Ashtar, defected to Mus'ab shortly after.
+Consequently, the entirety of Iraq was brought under Zubayrid authority.